chaseleinart/chaseleinart.github.io/_posts/2022-08-24-earths-harvest.markdown

 ![Bagel View](/images/earth_harvest_whole_bagel.jpg)

 This one differed from Bubby's and Loxsmith in the toppings.
-We have red onion, sprouts, cucumber, capers, and of course smoked salmon, and cream cheese.
+We have red onion, tomato, sprouts, cucumber, capers, and of course smoked salmon, and cream cheese.